TheGeneticsGuy/CombatMode_Unofficial/README.md

 Unofficial Update to CombatMode addon

-Just FYI, this will happily be removed at the request of author, otherwise, this is just a stop-gap for players to use in the meantime, as this addon is not been updated in a couple of years.
+This is just a stop-gap for players to use in the meantime, as this addon has not been updated in a couple of years.
+Once the addon is officially updated this build will be redundant.